 PLC Control.

 Easily programmed/altered by the USER.

 Used for switched input/output.

-Figure 6.5 Opto-isolator circuit
+Figure 2.1 Opto-Isolator circuit

-6.4 -2 Central processing unit (CPU)
+2.4-2 Central Processing Unit (CPU)

-The CPU controls and supervises all operations within the PLC, carrying out programmed instructions stored in the memory.
-An internal communications highway or bus system, carries information to and from the CPU, memory and I \ O units, under control of the CPU.
+The CPU controls and supervises all operations within the PLC, carrying out programmed instructions stored in memory.
+An internal communications highway or bus system, carries information to and from the CP, memory and I/O units, under control of the CPU.
 The CPU is supplied with a clock frequency by an external quartz crystal or RC oscillator, typically between 1 and 8 megahertz depending on the microprocessor used and the area of application.

-The clock determines the operating speed of the PLC and provides timing\ synchronization for all elements in the system.
-Virtually all modern programmable controllers are microprocessor-based using a micro as the system CPU.
-Some larger PLC's also employ additional microprocessor to control complex, time-consuming functions such as mathematical processing, three term PID control.
+The clock determines the operating speed of the PLC and provides timing\synchronization for all elements in the system.
+Virtually all modern programmable controllers are microprocessor based using a micro as a system CPU.
+Some larger PLC's also employ additional microprocessor to control complex, time-consuming functions such as mathematical processing, three terms PID control.

-6.4 - 3 Memory
+2.4-3 Memory

-(a) For program storage all modern programmable controllers use semiconductor memory devices such as RAM read \ write memory, or a programmable read-only memory of the EPROM or EEPROM families.
+(a) For program storage all modern programmable controllers use semiconductor memory devices such as RAM read/write memory, or a programmable read-only memory of the EPROM or EEPROM families

-In the virtually all cases RAM is used for initial program development and testing, as it follows changes to be easily made in the program.
-The current trend is to be provide CMOS RAM because of it's very low power consumption, to provide battery back-up to this RAM in order to maintain the contents when power is removed from the PLC system.
-This battery has a lifespan of at least one year before replacement is necessary, or alternatively a rechargeable type may be supplied with the system being recharged whenever the main PLC power supply is on.
+In the virtually all cases RAM is used for initial program development and testing, as it follows changes to be easily made in program.
+The current trend is to be providing CMOS RAM because of it is very low power consumption, to provide battery back-up to this RAM in order to maintain the contents when the power is removed from the PLC system.
+This battery has a lifespan of at least one year before replacement is necessary, or alternatively a rechargeable type may be supplied with the system being recharge whenever the main PLC power supply is on.
 This feature makes programs stored in RAM virtually permanent.
 Many users operate their PLC systems on this basis alone, since it permits future program alterations if and when necessary.

-After a program is fully developed and tested it may be loaded (blown) in to a PROM or EPROM memory chip, which are normally cheaper than RAM devices.
-PROM programming is usually carried out with a special-purpose programming unit, although many programmable controllers now have this facility built-in, allowing programs in the PLC RAM to be down loaded into a PROM IC placed in a socket provided on the PLC it self ( in the figure 6.3) (b) In addition to program storage, a programmable controller may require memory for other functions:
+After a program is fully developed and tested it may be loaded (blown) into a PROM or EPROM memory chip, which are normally cheaper than RAM devices.
+PROM programming is usually carried out with a special purpose programming unit, although many programmable controllers now have this facility built-in, allowing programs in the PLC RAM to be down loaded into a PROM IC placed in a socket provided on the PLC itself.

-1- Temporary buffer store for input/output channel status - I/O RAM

-2- Temporary storage for status of internal function (timers, counters, marker relays)
+- (b) In addition to program storage, a programmable controller may require memory for other functions: - 1- Temporary buffer store for input\output channels status- I/ O RAM - 2- Temporary storage for status of internal function (timers, counters, marker relays)

+Since these consist of chanays)

-Since these consist of changing data they require RAM read/write memory, which may be battery-backed in sections( in the figure 6.3 - b).
+Since these consist of chanwrite memory, which may be battery-backed in sections.